Examinations and assessments

 Test: An item of assessment, like an examination but scheduled during the course.
 Tests are usually conducted by the school responsible for the course; a mid-course test for a two-trimester course may be scheduled during an official examination period if arranged by the faculty.

-If you are late for, or miss an exam, go to your Faculty office immediately.
-There are special procedures in this case.
+If you are late to, or miss an exam, go to your faculty office immediately.

-Exam results are provided on myVictoria and are added as they become available.
-This is variable depending on the trimester and the individual.
-For example, if you have applied for an aegrotat, your grade will take a lot longer.
+Exam results are added to Student Records as they become available.
+The speed with which the become available depends on the trimester and the individual—for example, if you have applied for an aegrotat, your grade will take a lot longer.
 Exam results are not posted out to you.

 Plagiarism is cheating.
 ‘Someone else’s work’ means anything that is not your own idea.
 Even if it is presented in your own style, you must still acknowledge your sources fully and appropriately.
 Plagiarism is easy to detect and the University has systems in place to identify it.
 If you are found to have plagiarised, you may be penalised under the Statute on Student Conduct, which means you could fail your course or even be suspended.
 Plagiarism is simply not worth the risk.
 Student Learning Support Service has resources and staff to help you paraphrase correctly.